|

 and antibiotic-free animals.

 Using draft-horse power (Percherons), we farm a little over 50 acres outside of Zeeland, Michigan.
-Pastures, grain crops, and hay are managed
+Pastures, grain crops, and

 without chemicals for weed or insect control.
 We find that Mother